ALL Metrics

 Population and sample

-The target population consisted of adult citizens registered in the electoral roll of the context under study.
+The target population consisted of adult citizens registered on the electoral roll in the study area.

-A non-probabilistic intentional quota sampling technique was employed to select the sample.
-The recruitment process relied on a panel of potential participants composed of citizens listed in the electoral register, who had previously expressed their willingness to participate in social research.
-From this panel, individuals who met the inclusion criteria were invited according to predefined quotas of sex and area of residence, in order to approximate the demographic structure of the electoral roll.
+For sample selection, non-probabilistic purposive quota sampling was employed, with the aim of approximating the demographic structure of the electoral register based on previously defined control variables.
+The recruitment process was carried out using a pre-existing panel of potential participants comprising citizens registered on the electoral roll who had previously expressed their willingness to participate in social research.
+From this panel, individuals who met the established inclusion criteria were invited to participate, respecting quotas by gender and area of residence.

-• Being registered in the electoral roll of the corresponding area.
+• Being registered on the electoral roll for the relevant area.

 • Providing informed consent to participate.

-Invitations were distributed via email and instant messaging, including a description of the study and a link to the online questionnaire.
-Data collection continued until 506 valid responses were obtained, respeting the established quotas.
+Invitations were distributed via email and instant messaging platforms, including a brief description of the study and a link to the online questionnaire.
+Data collection continued until 506 valid responses were obtained.

 Procedure

 • 1.
-Review of the literature and identification of core research problems
+Review of the scientific and specialist literature and identification of theoretical gaps and core research problems

 • 2.
-Definition of variables and design or adaptation of measurement instruments
+Definition of study variables and structuring of the measurement instrument

-• 3.
-Selection of the sampling strategy and establishment of participant recruitment procedures

 • 4.
+Selection of the quota sampling strategy and establishment of participant recruitment procedures

-Distribution of invitations and collection of informed consent
+• 5.
+Distribution of invitations and collection of informed consent prior to participation

-• 7.
-Statistical analysis and interpretation of results
+• 8.
+Statistical analysis and interpretation of results in accordance with the proposed theoretical model

 Techniques and instruments for data collection